Sign-sensitivity of metabolic networks: which structures determine the sign of the responses: Sensitivity setting

 In \cite{BF18}, a formula for the flux response $(\Phi)^{j^*}_{j'}$ of reaction $j'$ to a reaction perturbation of $j^* \neq j'$ was derived, in Child Selection terms:

 where

-In \eqref{drjia3} the sum runs over the Child Selections $\mathbf{J}$, which select the responsive reaction $j'$ as image of one metabolite, but do not select the perturbed reaction $j^*$.
-In \eqref{drjia2}, $S^{\mathbf{J}\setminus j' \cup j^*}$ indicates the $M \times M$ matrix obtained from $S^\mathbf{J}$ by replacing the stoichiometric column $S^{j'}$, associated to the reaction $j'$, with the column $S^{j^*}$, associated to the reaction $j^*$.\\
+In \eqref{drjia3} the sum runs over {all} the Child Selections $\mathbf{J}$ selecting the responsive reaction $j'$ as image of one metabolite, but not selecting the perturbed reaction $j^*$.
+In \eqref{drjia2}, $S^{\mathbf{J}\setminus j' \cup j^*}$ indicates the $M \times M$ matrix obtained from $S^\mathbf{J}$ by replacing the stoichiometric column $S^{j'}$, associated to reaction $j'$, with the column $S^{j^*}$, associated to reaction $j^*$.\\